A theology of grip.

 He is the God of the living, not the dead.

-That’s severe, and it’s also really comforting.
-It means God’s faithfulness is unrelenting, so much so that even death itself cannot terminate it.
-It means death does not get the last word over God’s promises.
+That is severe, and it is also comforting.
+It means God’s faithfulness is unrelenting.
+Even death cannot end it.
+Death does not get the last word over God’s promises.
 It means God is not “done with them yet.”
 Not with Abraham.
 Not with Isaac.
 Not with Jacob.
 Not with anyone you’ve buried.
 Not with you.

-If God is the God of the living, not the dead, then we do not slip out of His grasp when our hearts stop.
-And we do not slip out of His grasp in all the little deaths before that either: the collapses, the betrayals, the relapses, the shame spirals, the seasons where you can’t pray without feeling like a fraud.
-Even in death—or in anything that leads us toward it—we never cease to be the object of God’s love.
+If God is the God of the living, then we never slip from His grasp—not when our hearts stop, and not in all the smaller deaths along the way: the collapses, the betrayals, the relapses, the shame spirals, the seasons where you can’t pray without feeling like a fraud.
+Even in death, or in anything that leads us toward it, we never cease to be the object of God’s love.

 Grace is not a “thing.”